 Terry Thompson was the General Synod Archivist from 1979-2003.
 She initiated many national archives projects including the Guides to the Archival Holdings of the four Ecclesiastical Provinces, the further development of the Anglican Archives Network, and the computerization of the archival and library catalogues.

-In 2004, Nancy Hurn, became the General Synod Archivist.
-Her first task was to oversee the move of the Archives collection to the new state-of-the-art archival rooms at the new Church House on 80 Hayden Street in Toronto.
-Under her direction the Archives has been moving forward to meet the General Synod’s obligations to the Indian Residential Schools Settlement Agreement on behalf of the Anglican Church of Canada.
+Nancy Hurn was the General Synod Archivist from 2004-2018.
+She oversaw the move of the Archives collection to the new state-of-the-art archival rooms at the new Church House on 80 Hayden Street in Toronto.
+Under her direction, the Archives met the General Synod’s obligations to the Indian Residential Schools Settlement Agreement on behalf of the Anglican Church of Canada by facilitating the document collection and set the path for moving forward to fulfill the Calls to Action.